ph142-ucb/sp20/syllabus.md

 Homework assignments give you practice performing quantitative analyses in R and interpreting the results.
 Homework will generally be posted on Wednesday nights and due the following Tuesday night.

 Homework is **graded on correctness**.
 The tests provided will only make sure your answers are within reasonable bounds (ie. if the answer is 50, we might provide tests that check that your answer is within the range of 0-100, and not 142000) so please use them as sanity checks rather than tests of correctness.
 This is to foster programming independence, as you should always review your code and not depend on someone else to check your code.
-For this reason, as we recognize this is challenging, homework is **graded as a percentage of problems correct over total points possible.**
+For this reason, as we recognize this is challenging, homework is **graded as a percentage of problems correct over total points possible.**  All HW post spring break will be given 100% credit if at least 60% of the points were correct.

-**Your two lowest homework grades are dropped**.
+**Change:  Your three lowest homework grades are dropped**.

 ### Project